a-sansom/reverse-engineer-drupal-url/README.md

 * Adjust site theme to insert &lt;meta /> tags on each page, likely via a preprocess function, adding variables and then printing them in the various page.tpl.php files.

-* Create a text file of all the (absolute) URLs you want to obtain debug information for
+* Create a text file of all the (absolute) URLs you want to obtain debug information for, eg. `urls.csv`

-* Use the URL text file as input to the visit_pages.sh bash script, to use wget to visit, generate and download each file with embedded debug info
+* Use the `urls.csv` file as input to the `visit_pages.sh` bash script, to use wget to visit, generate and download each file with embedded debug info

-* Run analyse.py to process the downloaded page debug information into a CSV
+* Run `analyse.py` to process the downloaded page debug information into a `nodes.csv` file for any further analysis/processing